 - ½ lb nicoise or any small black or purple olives

-- 1 lb tuna steak, or two ½ lb tuna steaks, super fresh, sushi-grade (about 4 oz per person) - if you prefer it well done, it doesn't have to be sushi-grade
+- 1 lb fresh, raw tuna, or two ½ lb hunks of raw, tuna, (Bluefin tuna is the best!) super fresh, sushi-grade (about 4 oz per person) - if you prefer it well done, it doesn't have to be sushi-grade

 - Olive oil

 - Kosher or sea salt and freshly ground black pepper